-Request a Verge Tree Program
+Request a Street Tree Program

 Be a participant in the City's tree planting efforts!
 Through the City's free street tree program residents can request a new street tree.
 This program allows residents and the City to work together in increasing the City of Armadale's tree canopy cover, creating a more liveable and sustainable community for all.